alilleybrinker/cargo-spdx/README.md

 `cargo-spdx` provides a cargo subcommand to generate an [SPDX][spdx] Software Bill of Materials (SBOM) for a Rust crate.

+## Usage

+`cargo spdx` creates an SBOM for the current crate.

+`cargo spdx build` wraps `cargo build`, producing SBOMs for each produced binary.

+See `cargo spdx --help` for more detail.

 ## Contributing

 Anyone is welcome to contribute.
 You can find the list of open issues